Working with APIs

 Configuration tabs:

-• Inputs: Default values used when fetching that can be overwritten when called from workflows
+• Inputs: Default values used when fetching data that can be overwritten when called from workflows

 • URL: Configure the base URL and path